What is developer burnout and how to avoid it with James Q Quick

 We spoke to James Q Quick about what developer burnout actually means, how it does not necessarily correlate with long working hours and what can companies and individual developers do to prevent burnout.

 James considers himself to be a JavaScript developer, a speaker, and a teacher and has done some combination of that professionally for 12 years.
 He also says he is a firm believer in work-life balance, the ongoing pursuit of personal happiness, and empowering others to take control of their career.
 After being a software developer and a developer advocate at several big companies, James is now a full-time content creator, impacting developer communities all over the world by creating YouTube videos and speaking at conferences.
-You can catch him at Infobip’s Shift conference in Zadar, where he will speak on the inevitable topic of AI and its impact on developer experience.

 Although working long hours is just one of the causes of burnout, as a believer in work-life balance, James says having a work schedule that leaves time for other joys in life is a must: